txjmp/mog/README.md

 AggStart() - makes the AggPipeline slice
-AggKeep() - adds a $project stage, specifies fields passed to next stage AggOmit() - adds a $project stage, specifies fields not passed to next stage AggSort() - adds a $sort stage (works like Sort method) AggLookupId() - adds $lookup and $unwind stages, using fromCollection primary key (_id) field to join AggStage() - adds a stage of your making to AggPipeline AggRun() - executes the aggregation, iterate thru results using .Next(&target) loop AggRunAll() - executes the aggregation, all results decoded into target slice AggShowPipeline() - displays the stages (for debugging) Iterate thru results same as Find results using for Next(&target) loop
+AggKeep() - adds a $project stage, specifies fields passed to next stage AggOmit() - adds a $project stage, specifies fields not passed to next stage AggSort() - adds a $sort stage
+AggLookupId() - adds $lookup and $unwind stages, using fromCollection primary key (_id) field to join AggTotal() - adds $group stage, computes group count and group sum for each field specified AggStage() - adds a stage of your making to AggPipeline AggRun() - executes the aggregation, iterate thru results using .Next(&target) loop AggRunAll() - executes the aggregation, all results decoded into target slice AggShowPipeline() - displays the stages (for debugging)
 ```
 ## CSV Methods
 There are a set of methods for exporting and importing data via csv files.
 Some of these methods are designed for convenience at the expensive of flexibility.